-This document is a Draft Damage Assessment and Preliminary Restoration Plan (Draft DAPRP) prepared by the Louisiana natural resource trustees (referred to herein as the "Trustees"), in cooperation with ExxonMobil Pipeline Company (referred to herein as "EMPCo"), to recover damages for injuries to natural resources and services resulting from three unauthorized crude oil discharges into Lake Washington, Plaguemines Parish, Louisiana (March 2, 2003) and Barataria Bay (December 2, 2003 and April 19, 2005) (referred to herein as the "Incidents").
-This document provides information on the natural resource injury determinations conducted to date, as part of the ongoing Natural Resource Damage Assessment (NRDA), and identifies the Trustees preliminary restoration plan for compensating the public for injuries to natural resources and services resulting from the Incidents.
-This Draft DAPRP also serves, in part, as the agencies' compliance with the Oil Pollution Act of 1990 (OPA) (33 USC 2701 et seq.) and the Louisiana Oil Spill Prevention and Response Act of 1991 (OSPRA) (La.
+This document is a Final Damage Assessment and Preliminary Restoration Plan (Final DAPRP) prepared by the Louisiana natural resource trustees (referred to herein as the "Trustees"), in cooperation with ExxonMobil Pipeline Company (referred to herein as "EMPCo"), to recover damages for injuries to natural resources and services resulting from three unauthorized crude oil discharges into Lake Washington, Plaguemines Parish, Louisiana (March 2, 2003) and Barataria Bay (December 2, 2003 and April 19, 2005) (referred to herein as the "Incidents").
+This document provides information on the natural resource injury determinations conducted to date, as part of the ongoing Natural Resource Damage Assessment (NRDA), and identifies the Trustees selected preliminary restoration plan for compensating the public for injuries to natural resources and services resulting from the Incidents.
+This Final DAPRP also serves, in part, as the agencies' compliance with the Oil Pollution Act of 1990 (OPA) (33 USC 2701 et seg.) and the Louisiana Oil Spill Prevention and Response Act of 1991 (OSPRA) (La.
 Rev. Stat.
 30:2451 et seq.).
-The Trustees invite the public to review this Draft DAPRP and submit comments to the address listed below in Section 1.6.
-Upon finalization of this document, a Final DAPRP will be presented to EMPCo as part of a Final Settlement Agreement requiring payment of \$2,014,500.00 to the Trustees for costs related to future implementation by the Trustees of a compensatory restoration project(s) for the Incidents.
+The Trustees will present this Final DAPRP to EMPCo as part of a Final Settlement Agreement requiring payment of \$2,014,500.00 to the Trustees for costs related to future implementation by the Trustees of a compensatory restoration project(s) for the Incidents.